jcaraballo/vagrant-box-ubuntu-desktop-jammy/README.md

-# vagrant-box-ubuntu-desktop-eoan
+# vagrant-box-ubuntu-desktop-focal
-Resources to create a Vagrant Base Box with an Ubuntu Desktop 19.10 (Eoan Ermine)
+Resources to create a Vagrant Base Box with an Ubuntu Desktop 20.04 LTS (Focal Fossa)

 ## Requires